 For RLSA or other standalone campaigns, experiment with your bid strategies, but if you’re heading toward Target ROAS, err on the side of having more conversions in your campaign over a 30-day period.

 If you made it all the way here, congratulations.
-You’ve reached the end of a behemoth of a post on Google Shopping!
+You’ve reached the end of a behemoth of a post on Google Channel!
 You now know how to prioritize optimizations in your product feed and a strategy for how to handle your brand name in your product titles.
-You know the biggest problem with Google Shopping — the Mob Effect — and how to overcome it to put forth your best-selling products and best-converting search terms.
+You know the biggest problem with Google Channel—the Mob Effect—and how to overcome it to put forth your best-selling products and best-converting search terms.

 And you even know some advanced tips for handling your product data without getting your hands (too) dirty, as well as how to cope with the ups and downs of automated campaigns and bidding.